 "What should I do now?"
 I asked Toru.

 "Just keep making.
 Don't worry, and this is a practice," Toru said.
 "I am not expecting you to be successful right away."

 I poured more egg mix, and then I needed to flip the egg.
 When Toru did it, he flipped the pan using only his wrist.
 He did not use chopsticks.
 The movement was similar to an experienced Chinese chef tossing all the ingredients from the wok in the air.

 I grabbed the wood handle firmly, lifted up the pan from the stove, and then moved my hand backward to flip the egg inside.
 The egg did not flip as Toru’s did.
 It just stayed inside of the pan.
 I tried it again, this time, using more force.
 The egg flipped only halfway, and it became a lump, instead of a nice roll of cooked egg.
 Also, by this time, I had spent too much time trying to flip.
 My egg was starting to get burnt and brown.
 I rushed and tried to turn down the heat.

 “No, keep the heat.
 You need to practice with high heat.
 Lowering the heat is not the way to do it.
 If you need, you can remove the pan away from the heat, or raise it up to control the temperature of the pan, and not the heat itself,” Toru said.

-There were so many things to pay attention at the same time: temperature, flipping, moving the pan side-to-side, pouring and mixing the egg.
+There were so many things to pay attention to at the same time: temperature, flipping, moving the pan side-to-side, pouring, and mixing the egg.
 I was not that good at multitasking.